 After joining a Home Energy Score program, candidate Assessors gain access to the Home Energy Score Simulation Training and Testing tool.
 Candidate Assessors work through different sample homes to learn how to collect the data required to create a Score.
 Visit the Become an Assessor page or watch a demonstration of the Simulation Training and Testing v2.0 to learn more.

 Candidate Assessors must conduct their first Score with a Qualified Mentor.
-Mentorship ensures Assessors are prepared to score homes on their own and provide feedback to Assessors.
-There are two options for meeting this requirement – in-field or remote.
-These processes for both are illustrated below:
+Mentorship ensures Assessors are prepared to score homes on their own.
+There are three implementation pathways:

 DOE also provides guidance materials for Assessors providing photo and sketch packets for Desktop Quality Assurance and for Desktop Quality Assurance Auditors reviewing the submitted photos and sketches.